Unawatuna: Dagaba

-In later years a Buduge, or House of Buddha, and the Swethamalee Chaitiya, or Dagaba, was built on the hillock abutting the Devalaya, or House of Gods.
-Thousands of pilgrims throng to this place of worship every month of Esala to offer poojas.
+In later years a Buduge, or House of Buddha, and the Suwethamali Chaitya, or Dagaba, was built on the hillock abutting the Dewalaya, or House of Gods.
+Thousands of pilgrims throng to this place of worship every month of Esala to offer pujas.
 This festival is a new rice offering so most cultivators bring a share of their crop and pray for timely rain and plentiful harvest.
 Some others save a fistful of rice from their daily meal and offer that rice, still others would purchase a few measures or even full gunnies of rice along with coconuts to offer.

-This rice is pounded and mixed with coconut milk and treacle and made into a porridge which is then offered to the deities at the devalaya and given as alms to thousands of devotees who will trek to the devalaya for this alms giving or Maha Deva Dana or Kiri Dana.
+This rice is pounded and mixed with coconut milk and treacle and made into a porridge which is then offered to the deities at the dewalaya and given as alms to thousands of devotees who will trek to the dewalaya for this alms giving or Maha Dewa Dana or Kiri Dana.
 Fisher folk save and offer part of their earnings called "Goda kotasa" seeking protection on their forays into the ocean.